Vundabar: Musical style

-Their musical style is described as indie rock with elements of post-punk (Gawk and later albums), surf rock and jangle pop (Either Light and later albums).
+Their musical style is described as indie rock with elements of post-punk, jangle pop and surf rock.
+Allmusic describes their style as "jangly, fuzzed-out math- and surf-tinged indie rock shot through with plenty of post-punk spirit".

 As influences, the band named Dick Dale, singer Brandon Hagen also named the Osees, bassist Zack Abramo named electronic music such as Burial, and drummer Drew McDonald named Tame Impala.
+Hagen states bands such as Radiohead, Nirvana and the Smashing Pumpkins as childhood musical inspirations.
+He has stated Leonard Cohen as a lyrical influence.

 On their first three albums, Vundabar mainly played their music on guitar, bass and drums.
 On their albums Either Light and Devil for the Fire, they also used synthesizers, electronic drum sounds and other instruments like piano or Omnichord.

 Gawk Records

 In an interview with Sound of Boston, McDonald explains that the band started a cassette label named Gawk Records in order to avoid financial pressures of signing to a label and to foster a community of artists.
+The record label has also released a self-titled EP by the Philadelphia band Straw Hats in 2016, and co-released the self titled album by the band Horse Jumper of Love in 2016.
+Both of these releases are on the label's Bandcamp.